justb4/docker-jmeter/README.md

 See end of this doc for more detailed build/run/test instructions (thanks to @wilsonmar!)

+### Plugins

+For adding plugins to the built image, place all jar files inside a `plugins` dirs in the root of this project.

 ### Build Options

 Build arguments (see [build.sh](build.sh)) with default values if not passed to build: